Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

                 $ inits symbols              -- Takes longer prefixes of symbols
 ```

-We can sanity check this in a couple of ways.
-It should always spot expressions
+Here are a couple of sanity checks.
+Firstly, it should always spot expressions
-which are normally equivalent:
+which are normally equivalent (since they agree on zero inputs):

 ```{.haskell pipe="./show Main.hs"}
 normalEqNImpliesAgreeSymN :: (Fuel, Com, Com) -> Bool